Tarot for Troubled Times: Strength

 Much love, compassion, and Strength to you all!

-(Card pictured here is from the Universal Waite, a recolored version of the Rider-Waite-Smith deck.)
+(Cards pictured here are from the Universal Waite, a recolored version of the Rider-Waite-Smith deck, and the Modern Witch Tarot, a modern and diverse interpretation of the classic RWS deck.)

 Jessica Katzman, Psy.D.